mheily/libkqueue/README.md

 Debugging
 ---------

+For best results add `-DCMAKE_BUILD_TYPE=Debug` to your cmake invocation.
-Ensure -DNDEBUG is *NOT* passed during compilation, otherwise all debug output will be disabled.
+At a minimum ensure -DNDEBUG is *NOT* passed during compilation, otherwise all debug output will be disabled.

+The environmental variable `KQUEUE_DEBUG` can then be set to enable debug output from libkqueue.

     KQUEUE_DEBUG=1 <your application>